Quantom2/HeliBoard/README.md

 HeliBoard is a privacy-conscious and customizable open-source keyboard, based on AOSP / OpenBoard.
 Does not use internet permission, and thus is 100% offline.

+ # This fork of HeliBoard is closed 'cause of merging pull request into baze Heliboard, soon this changes will become publick with release of 3.0, and this repository no longer needed.
+  Remember to uninstall this version before installing general Heliboard 'cause they signed with different signatures!

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/packages/helium314.keyboard/)
 [<img src="https://user-images.githubusercontent.com/663460/26973090-f8fdc986-4d14-11e7-995a-e7c5e79ed925.png" alt="Get APK from GitHub" height="80">](https://github.com/Helium314/HeliBoard/releases/latest)
 [<img src="https://gitlab.com/IzzyOnDroid/repo/-/raw/master/assets/IzzyOnDroid.png" alt="Get it on IzzyOnDroid" height="80">](https://apt.izzysoft.de/fdroid/index/apk/helium314.keyboard)